Corporate Social Responsibility

 2007 – We retained both standards.

 2004 – We were the first company in the South East to be awarded the IiP Work-Life Balance Model award.
 The Work-Life Balance Model involves us including our people in the business decision making process, recognising their personal needs and ambitions, and implement flexible working arrangements to suit individual personal commitments.

-We love to celebrate so have a look at our night out!
+We love to celebrate so have a look at one of our nights out!

 Valuing Our People

-First of all we have a diverse workforce in terms of traditional definitions such as ethnicity.
+We have a diverse workforce in terms of traditional definitions such as ethnicity and age.
 We also have diverse forms of workers as not all of our people are directly employed.
-With our all our people we have real flexibility in terms of work life preferences and working arrangements.
+With all of our people we have real flexibility in terms of work – life preferences and working arrangements.

 Our team has ownership and accountability for their own performance; they feel valued and trusted and there is a ‘family feel’ to the organisation.

-We have a culture of fun, innovation, flexibility which has led to achievement and high quality results.
+We have a culture of fun, innovation and flexibility which has led to achievement and high quality results.